 This recipe also works with other types of berries, so use whatever is fresh and seasonal.
 Blueberries, cherries, or raspberries are delicious alternatives.
 Fresh peaches or mangoes work too.

-Soaked cashews give this vegan strawberry mousse its luscious, creamy texture.
+Soaked cashews give this mousse its luscious, creamy texture.
 Soaking the cashews in boiling water before blending them is the secret to mimicking the texture of cream, so definitely don’t skip that step.

 Pure vanilla extract enhances the flavor of the strawberries in this recipe.
 Be sure to use pure vanilla extract as opposed to artificial vanilla flavor if possible.